-Major Gifts are gifts over $100,000 that are typically designated for a specific purpose.
+Major Gifts are gifts of $100,000 and up that are either designated for a specific purpose or support the Law School generally.
 If you are interested in learning about making a gift of any size, please contact Emily Mullin at 312.503.1558 or firstname.lastname@example.org.

 Honorable William J. Boyce (JD '88) and Maria Wyckoff Boyce (JD '88): The Boyces’ generous gift of $100,000 benefits the Law School Scholarship Fund.
 Justice Boyce was appointed to the Fourteenth Court of Appeals in December 2007 after practicing law for 18 years at Fulbright & Jaworski LLP.
 Ms. Boyce is a partner at Hogan Lovells, where she prosecutes and defends complex commercial and intellectual property cases in the energy and technology industries.